abe123442/6447-starter/README.md

 2. **Open the Dev Container**:
    - Open the VS Code Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
    - Run `Dev Containers: Reopen in Container`.
-   - VS Code will build the Docker container based on `test.Dockerfile`, set up a Python virtual environment, install dependencies from `requirements.txt`, and configure the Python extension.
+   - VS Code will build the Docker container based on `Dockerfile`, set up a Python virtual environment, install dependencies from `requirements.txt`, and configure the Python extension.
    - **IT IS EXPECTED TO TAKE A WHILE TO INSTALL THE FIRST TIME!**

 3. **Verify the Setup**: